nilsleiffischer/spectre-deploy/README.md

 You can create a [GitHub Codespace](https://docs.github.com/en/github/developing-online-with-codespaces/about-codespaces) from this repository to jump right into an environment where SpECTRE is built and installed.
-For example, once you have created the Codespace, open the `Walkthrough.ipynb` notebook to explore some of SpECTRE's Python bindings.
+For example, once you have created the Codespace, open the `Walkthrough.ipynb` notebook to explore some of SpECTRE's functionality.